yearn/yearn-vaults/SPECIFICATION.md

 ## Treasury Specification

-NOTE: Rewards are given as shares of each Vault, which are redeemable for the underlying token that Vault is wrapping.
+NOTE: Rewards are given as shares of each Vault, which are redeemable for the underlying token that the Vault is wrapping.

 NOTE: It is up to the design of the Treasury to unwrap and further account for the share of the underlying awarded to governance participants, and the other parties in the Yearn ecosystem (including keeper gas fees, protocol development and maintenance costs, etc.)